TrishaSrikanth-459/DeployStega/docs/experimental_assumptions.md

 ---

-## Adversary Role Clarification

-The adversary is **not modeled as a repository collaborator** and does not participate in repository interactions.
-Instead, the adversary is modeled as a **security monitoring entity** with access to centralized platform logs, metadata, and aggregate statistics consistent with realistic enterprise monitoring capabilities.

-The adversary:
-- observes semantic, behavioral, and routing features extracted from logs,
-- does not generate content, comments, or reactions,
-- does not influence repository state during the experiment.

-Crucially, DeployStega **does not model an active adversary who tampers with the covert communication channel itself** (e.g., by editing artifacts, injecting misleading content, deleting messages, or otherwise interfering with sender–receiver interactions).
-Such an adversary would trivially defeat any application-layer steganographic scheme by disrupting or corrupting the carrier artifacts, rendering detectability analysis ill-posed.

-By restricting the adversary to **passive observation of platform-level logs**, DeployStega isolates the core research question:
-whether covert communication can remain statistically indistinguishable from benign activity **under realistic security monitoring**, rather than under channel sabotage.

----

 ## Detectability of Repository Population Characteristics

 **Throughout all DeployStega experiments, the sender and the receiver are the only repository collaborators.**